Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 3.2.
 Streamlined Maintenance and Updates

-One common pain point in DevOps is the complexity of managing and updating tools and infrastructure.
-GitLab aims to simplify this process:
+One common pain point in DevOps is managing and updating tools and infrastructure.
+GitLab simplifies this process:

 • Automated Updates: GitLab’s frequent updates and improvements are easily accessible through automated processes.